20 Examples of growth hacking actions

 X (ex Twitter): Suggested accounts for increasing the number of followers

-Operation was intuitive: on registration, users selected their interests from several categories.
+The operation was intuitive: on registration, users selected their interests from several categories.
 Based on these preferences, X immediately recommended influential or popular accounts in these fields, making it easy to follow them with just a few clicks.
 The aim of this approach was to facilitate the integration of newcomers through the discovery of relevant content from their very first steps on the platform.
 In addition, X encouraged users to import their contact list, promoting community growth by inviting acquaintances to join them.

-This clever strategy has played a big part in X’s rapid expansion, not only by fostering a sense of community from the moment of registration, but also by improving engagement through links to content of interest.
+This clever strategy has played a big part in X’s rapid expansion, not only by fostering a sense of community from the moment of registration but also by improving engagement through links to content of interest.
 Thanks to this growth hacking approach, X has established itself as a key platform on the social networking scene.

 Spotify: Free trial offer to attract new users